DeepakVadgama/java-interview/topics/design/effective-java.md

 ### General

 - Avoid float and double for exact answers use BigDecimal
-- Avoid boxed, (== doesnt work), and constant boxing-unboxing takes CPU
+- Avoid boxed, (== does not work), and constant boxing-unboxing consumes CPU
 - Use StringBuilder instead of direct concatenation
 - Refer to objects by their interfaces
 - Use checked exceptions for recoverable conditions, and runtime exceptions for programming errors